 Proponents say the electricity generated in the process will help bring down the cost.
-However, Byrd said that since Prince Georges County already has adequate supplies of electricity for the next 15 to 20 years, the need for additional electricity is not critical.
+However, Byrd said that since Prince Georges County already has adequate supplies of electricity for the next 15 to 20 years, the need for additional electricity is not critical as a black male in his 20's, 6 ft. tall, 185 lbs., dark-skinned, wearing blue jeans and a dark sweatshirt jacket.
+The suspect displayed a small caliber handgun, took the money, and pushed the victim to the ground.
+The suspect then fled across Greenbelt Road.